 - intolerance to heat

 Hashimoto’s thyroiditis is an autoimmune condition in which the body’s immune system attacks the thyroid gland.
-Scientists do not know why this happens.
+Hashimoto’s thyroiditis increases the risk of thyroid nodules.

 Possible risk factors for Hashimoto’s thyroiditis include: